JHshen0124/nerfflow/README.md

 We aims to make photo realistic rendering portable to all device and scalable to a wide range of environment.
 For example, VR devices and edge devices.

-## Platform
+## Platforms

+NeRF-Accelerator, GPU, TPU, CPU

 ## Contributors

-Kaiyan Chang
+- Kaiyan Chang
-Jiongxing Shen
+- Jiongxing Shen
-Haimeng Ren
+- Haimeng Ren

-Welcome to contribute.
+Welcome to contribute this.